Set up a Client account

 If, for any reason, you want to give client-specific access to another user account, set this option to No and then use the Has access to option to select which user account(s) you want to give that client access to.

 - Has access to: In this field, you can select which specific user(s) you want to give that user access to.
 However, this does not affect the permissions or access for that user, eg. if you give a client access to an admin account, for example, they will still not be able to access admin options.

 In the Workflow tab, you can select if the client would need your approval to schedule or send out a post, but you can skip this step if you don't need it.

 - Set the if the client needs to send you their posts for approval.

-- Set the user they would send their posts to for approval.
+- Set the user to whom they would send their posts for approval.